ALib C++ Library

 In the case an exception should be rethrown, method Exception::Add may be used to add one or more new entries to the exception instance.
 Method Add has the very same signature as the constructor of the exception.

-For the same reasons that exceptions have to be caught by reference, rethrowing has to.
-The following code does not compile:
+For the same reasons that exceptions are to be caught by reference, rethrowing is recommended to be done as reference.

 catch( alib::Exception& e )